nyilmaz1/SVM-parameter-tunning-Grid-Search-Cross-validation/README.md

 The model is highly sensitive to gamma parameter.
 High gamma will cause overfitting.When the gamma is too low, model cannot capture the complexity of the data

 ### GRID SEARCH:
 Scikit-Learn's `GridSearchCV` is a one way to fine-tune model parameters.
 Grid Search evaluate all possible combinations of hyperparameter using cross-validation from the list of values you provided.
-The possible hyperparameters for SVC:

 ## Cross-Validation: cv = Leave One Out: accuracy score 0.99